HD 219134

 HD 219134 (also known as Gliese 892 or HR 8832) is a main-sequence star in the constellation of Cassiopeia.
 It is smaller and less luminous than the Sun, with a spectral class of K3V, which makes it an orange-hued star.
 HD 219134 is relatively close to our system, with an estimated distance of 21.34 light years.
 This star is close to the limit of apparent magnitude that can still be seen by the unaided eye.
 The limit is considered to be magnitude 6 for most observers.
-This star has a magnitude 9.4 optical companion at an angular separation of 106.6 arcseconds.